1 (2)

 Why invest in Greater Lincolnshire?

-Offering a range of high quality, cost effective sites and property solutions for all types of investing businesses.
-From specialist logistics and sector sites, employment parks, start-up hubs, or shovel ready land ripe for development.
-We are strategically located to enable fast, multimodal access to UK and international markets.
-Our Ports put your customers at easy reach wherever they are based.
+Offering a range of high-quality, cost-effective sites and property solutions for all types of investing businesses, from specialist logistics and sector sites, employment parks, start-up hubs, or shovel-ready land ripe for development, we are strategically located to enable fast, multimodal access to UK and international markets.
+Our ports put your customers at easy reach wherever they are based.
 Our sites offer fast access to both UK and global markets, either via road, sea, air or rail.

-If you are interested in finding out more about Greater Lincolnshire please take a look at our Sector Propositions and get in touch at investment@lincolnshire.gov.uk
+If you are interested in finding out more about Greater Lincolnshire, please take a look at our sector propositions and get in touch at investment@lincolnshire.gov.uk

 Insight for investors

-• Target Investor(s): Agriculture, food processing, food chain, agrifood technology and research companies from the UK and globally
+• Target investor(s): Agriculture, food processing, food chain, agri-food technology and research companies from the UK and globally

-• Type of Investment Sought: Investment in production, processing, supply chain, research and innovation; Investment through FDI, Joint Ventures, Venture Capital and debt finance.
+• Type of investment sought: Investment in production, processing, supply chain, research and innovation; investment through FDI, joint ventures, venture capital and debt finance

-• Value and cost info: Over £2.5billion invested creating over 7,500 jobs since 2016, with plans to secure a further £5billion of investment and create 11,000 jobs by 2030
+• Value: Over £2.5 billion invested creating over 7,500 jobs since 2016, with plans to secure a further £5 billion of investment and create 11,000 jobs by 2030

-• Jobs: UK Food Valley cluster already has 75,000 employees in the sector, with plans to increase this by 11,000 by 2030
+• Jobs: 75,000 employees already in the cluster, with plans to increase this by 11,000 by 2030

-• Timescale: Long term programme, with detailed targets to 2030, but growth ambitions beyond this.
+• Timescale: Long-term programme, with detailed targets to 2030, but growth ambitions beyond this

 Optimized-4 (1)